PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Anchor Accidents: More kayakers flip from anchor mistakes than fish.
 ALWAYS use quick-release systems.
 Practice emergency release until it's muscle memory.

 2. Fish Handling: Catfish spines inject painful toxins.
 One bad stick can end your trip (or worse if you're allergic).
-Use pliers, grips, and gloves - your hands never touch the fish.
+Use pliers, fish grips, and gloves - your hands never touch the fish.
+Quality fish grips like the Rapala Lock'n Grip allow you to control the fish while keeping your hands safely away from those dangerous dorsal and pectoral spines.

 3. Night Hazards: Darkness multiplies every risk.
 Never night fish alone, always wear your PFD, and carry multiple communication devices.